robitalec/ScaleInMultilayerNetworks/paper/introduction.md

 <!-- ### Landscape spatial scale -->

-Our understandings of ecological pattern and process are directly linked to the scale at which they are observed (Levin 1992).
-Animals and landscapes are influenced across scales by higher level processes, e.g. climate and productivity (Field et al. 2009), and lower level processes, e.g. species interactions and resource availability (Legendre 1993; Chave 2013).
-The effect of scale has been explicity considered in ecology including in species distribution (Elith and Leathwick 2009), habitat selection (Mayor et al. 2007) and food webs (Sugihara, Schoenly, and Trombla 1989).
-Scale can be considered for all measured quantities (Schneider 2009) including spatial and temporal variables as well as domain specific variables such as sociality.
+Our understandings of ecological pattern and process are directly linked to the scale at which they are observed.<sup>1,2</sup> Animals and landscapes are influenced across scales by higher level processes, such as climate and productivity,<sup>3</sup> and lower level processes, such as species interactions and resource availability.<sup>4,5</sup> The effect of scale has been explicity considered in ecology including in species distribution,<sup>6</sup> habitat selection<sup>7</sup> and food webs.<sup>8</sup> Scale can be considered for all measured quantities<sup>9</sup> including spatial and temporal variables as well as domain specific variables such as sociality.

 <!-- observational scales of landscapes do not necessarily correspond to the "scale of effect" of species-landscape relationships, or the scale at which there is the strongest relationship [@jackson2015]-->